 I’m a book monogamist.
 I tried to read more than one book at a time once, but quickly discovered that I can’t split my attention between two books, since I left one behind and just continued reading the other.
 So, whenever I’m almost finishing a book, I start thinking about what type of book I am feeling like reading next.

 As I’m now unsure about which book to pick up next, I decided to ask for your help!
-The four books below are the subjects of my uncertainty.
+The four books below are the subject of my uncertainty.
 All of them sound like books I would like to read sooner rather than later.
-It would be fantastic if you could take a little time to help me by voting until Sunday in the poll at the bottom of the page (after the books’ blurbs), regardless if you’ve read any of these or not.
+It would be fantastic if you could take a little time to help me by voting until Sunday in the poll at the bottom of the page (after the blurbs of the books), regardless if you’ve read any of these or not.
 You may have read and liked one of them, or you may just be curious about my opinion on it.

 Orlando by Virginia Woolf